juliiine/cygogne-mirror/README.md

 # Juline Mirrors Infrastructure

-Name have changed !
-Juline.tech is here !
+Name have changed ! juline.tech is now the name of mirrors !

 Available languages :